Saint Leo Celebrates 125th Anniversary

 It’s something that Saint Leo enrollment counselors hear time and again from prospective students looking for an online degree program that is right for them.

 Adult learners need the flexibility to study and complete coursework when it best suits their busy schedules.
 They are looking for a program that is technologically innovative so they can learn effectively and be successful.
-They want to gain skills and knowledge that is relevant in the real-world and will benefit their careers.
+They want to gain skills and knowledge that are relevant in the real-world and will benefit their careers.

 And they want the prestige and time-honored tradition of a reputable brick and mortar school.